nicoleooi/KenKenAnalyzer/README.md

 All the developed code for the project can be found in run.py.
 One-hot encoding is used with booleans to represent the possible inputs of 1-N in each of the kenken square, with each bit represented by a nnf variable.
 For more information of model implementation, please read the documentation in documents/final.

 Five example board configurations have been included in run.py.
-Example corresponding board configurations are shown below for board config #2 (3x3) and board config #5 (4x4) board:
+Example corresponding board configurations are shown below for:

+Board config #2 (3x3):
 ![Image of kenken board configuration 2](images/board2.png)

+Board config #5 (4x4):
 ![Image of kenken board configuration 5](images/board5.png)